GavinMendelGleason/blog/entries/a_vector_database_in_a_week.md

-While there are really great vector databases out there in the wild, such as Pinecone, we want to have a sidecar that integrates well with TerminusDB and which ccan be used for less technical users who care about *content* primarily and are not going to be spinning up their own vector database.
+While there are really great vector databases out there in the wild, such as Pinecone, we want to have a sidecar that integrates well with TerminusDB and which can be used for less technical users who care about *content* primarily and are not going to be spinning up their own vector database.